albgar/fortran_cloud/workflows/producer-consumer/README.md

 Use `run-simple.sh > LOG &` or similar to run.

-If you have HyperQueue you can use ...
+If you have HyperQueue you can use `do-hq.sh` or similar.